yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ## ABOUT THIS WEBSITE

-This website profiles the legendary NBA Basketball athlete, Michael Jordan and highlights his milestone achievements while playing for The Chicago Bulls Basketball Team.
+This website is an interactive quiz for users to score themselves on their knowledge of the FIFA World Cup.
+There are only 10 historic questions, with each question have 2 wrong answers and 1 correct answer.
+Upon completion of the quiz, there is a submit button which returns the the users' score out of a possible 10 points.

-Here is the link to the website: [Michael Jordan at The Chicago Bulls](https://yemoalakija.github.io/Michael-Jordan-The-Chicago-Bulls-/)
+Here is the link to the website: [QUIZ - FIFA WORLD CUP]( https://yemoalakija.github.io/QUIZ-FIFA-WORLD-CUP/)

 ![mediascreensizes](assets/images/Screenshot%20-%20Media-sizes.png)